 Posted on August 19 2019

 As a coach and a blogger over 50, one of my biggest pet peeves is the use of the term “anti-aging.”
 It makes aging sound like a condition that we need to avoid at all costs.
 Newsflash: aging is unavoidable.
 However, feeling or acting “old” is 100% optional.
 That’s right, we don’t have to buy into those old paradigms telling us that it’s all downhill after a certain age.
 The way we choose to define ourselves at any age is up to us.
-That said, there are several things we can do to help us age audaciously while staying holistically healthy and happy.
-Here are some of my favorites:
+That said, there are several things we can do to help us age audaciously well while staying holistically healthy and happy.

 Create a new relationship with stress